PhantomInsights/forhirehelper/README.md

 # r/ForHire Helper

-r/ForHire Helper is a free and opensource Python desktop application that helps freelancers and employers find the best candidates faster and easier.
+r/ForHire Helper is a free and open source Python desktop application that helps freelancers and employers find the best candidates faster and easier.

-This application uses the following APis and libraries:
+It uses the following libraries and technologies:

-* wxPython 4 for the GUI framework.
+* wxPython 4 for the GUI framework and to preview Reddit posts.
 * Requests to communicate with the Reddit JSON API.
 * SQLite to manage keywords, blacklists and bookmarks.